An Action Language for Multi-Agent Domains: Foundations: Introduction

-In single agent domains, reasoning about actions and change mainly involves reasoning about what is true in the world, what the agent knows about the world, how the agent can manipulate the world (using world-changing actions) to reach particular states, and how the agent (using sensing actions) can learn unknown aspects of the world.
-In \emph{multi-agent domains} an agent's action may not just change the world and the agent's knowledge about the world, but also may change other agents' knowledge about the world and their knowledge about other agents' knowledge about the world.
-Similarly, goals of an agent in a multi-agent world may involve manipulating the knowledge of other agents---in particular, this may involve not just their knowledge about the world, but also their knowledge about other agents' knowledge about the world.
-Although there is a large body of research on multi-agent planning \cite{Durfee99,WeerdtBTW03,WeerdtC09,AllenZ09,BernsteinGIZ02,GoldmanZ04,GuestrinKP01,NairTYPM03,PeshkinS02}, very few efforts address the above aspects of multi-agent domains which pose a number of new research challenges in representing and reasoning about actions and change.
-The following example illustrates some of these issues.
+In single-agent domains, reasoning about actions and change mainly involves reasoning about what is true in the world, what the agent knows about the world, how the agent can manipulate the world (using world-changing actions) to reach particular states, and how the agent (using sensing actions) can learn unknown aspects of the world.
+In \emph{multi-agent domains} an agent's action may not just change the world and the agent's knowledge about the world, but also may change other agents' knowledge.
+Similarly, the goals of an agent in a multi-agent world may involve manipulating the knowledge of other agents---in particular, this may involve not just their knowledge about the world, but also their knowledge about other agents' knowledge about the world.
+Although there is a large body of research on multi-agent planning (see, e.g., \citep{Durfee99,WeerdtBTW03,WeerdtC09,AllenZ09,BernsteinGIZ02,GoldmanZ04,GuestrinKP01,NairTYPM03,PeshkinS02}), relatively few efforts address the above aspects of multi-agent domains, which offer a number of new research challenges in representing and reasoning about actions and change.
+The following simple example illustrates some of these issues.

 \begin{example} [Three Agents and the Coin Box] { Three agents, $A$, $B$, and $C$, are in a room.
 In the middle of the room there is a box containing a coin.
-It is common knowledge that: \belist \item None of the agents knows whether the coin lies heads or tails up;
+It is common knowledge that: \begin{list}{$\bullet$}{\topsep=1pt \parsep=0pt \itemsep=1pt} \item None of the agents knows whether the coin lies heads or tails up;

-\item The box is locked and one needs to have a key to open it; only agent $A$ has the key of the box;
+\item The box is locked and one needs a key to open it; agent $A$ has the key of the box and everyone knows this;

-\item In order to learn whether the coin lies heads or tails up, an agent can peek into the box.
-This, however, requires the box to be open;
+\item In order to learn whether the coin lies heads or tails up, an agent can peek into the box---but this requires the box to be open;

-\item If an agent is looking at the box and someone peeks into the box, then the first agent will notice this fact and will be able to conclude that the second agent knows the status of the coin; yet, the first agent's knowledge about which face of the coin is up does not change;
+\item If one agent is looking at the box and a second agent peeks into the box, then the first agent will observe this fact and will be able to conclude that the second agent knows the status of the coin; on the other hand, the first agent's knowledge about which face of the coin is up does not change;

 \item Distracting an agent causes that agent to not look at the box;